 Both the GDPR and NDB scheme are complex pieces of legislation and, in order to be compliant, it’s important to know exactly what your obligations are in the first place and where your current IT systems are potentially falling short.

 Brennan IT can help by providing our Security and Risk Assessment service.
 As part of this service, we can help you understand your current security status, and formulate a suitable security implementation road map.
 We do this by:

-- Identifying any gaps in your organisation against the NDB scheme and GDPR.
+- Identifying any gaps in your organisation against the NDB scheme and GDPR

 One of the key requirements of the new legislation is that organisations assign a data security team which can supervise and control the overall response to data security.

-In Australia, the NBD recommends that organisations ‘embed a culture of privacy by appointing key roles and responsibilities for privacy management, including a senior member of staff with overall accountability.’1 The GDPR requirements are more directive, and require businesses appoint a data protection officer to monitor and advise on compliance with the GDPR as well as internal privacy policies and procedures.2 Again, if you’re unsure about how to set up this team – or what’s required – Brennan IT can help.
+In Australia, the NBD recommends that organisations ‘embed a culture of privacy by appointing key roles and responsibilities for privacy management, including a senior member of staff with overall accountability.’1 The GDPR requirements are more directive and require businesses to appoint a data protection officer to monitor and advise on compliance with the GDPR as well as internal privacy policies and procedures.2 Again, if you’re unsure about how to set up this team – or what’s required – Brennan IT can help.